-As a clinician user on the Nursa App, Nursa and the IRS considers you a 1099 independent contractor.
-This means that you should track your income and document your expenses because the IRS requires you to file taxes on your Nursa earnings each year.
+As a clinician user on the Nursa App you are considered an 1099 independent contractor.
+This means that you may need to track your income and document your expenses because the IRS may require you to file taxes on the amount that Nursa pays you each year.

 For gig-economy tax information, visit here: www.irs.gov/businesses/small-businesses-self-employed/manage-taxes-for-your-gig-work